tbckr/sgpt/docs/usage/query-models.md

 The mass of the sun is approximately 1.989 x 10^30 kilograms.
 ```

+If you want to stream the completion to the command line, you can add the `--stream` flag.
+This will stream the output
+to the command line as it is generated.

 You can also pass prompts to SGPT using pipes:

 ```shell